docsforadobe/after-effects-scripting-guide/docs/items/avitem.rst

 **parameters**

 =====================  =====================================================
-``file``               An ExtendScript File object for the first file in
+``file``               An `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the first file in the sequence.
-                       the sequence.
 ``forceAlphabetical``  When true, use the "Force alphabetical order" option.
 =====================  =====================================================